Courses Available Online, Virtually and Classroom

 The time of the voiceless workforce is no more!

 To conclude, businesses have, for a long time, failed to positively influence workplace well-being.
 However, attitudes have become more proactive since the COVID-19 pandemic.
 Organisational initiatives help embrace communication that promotes employee well-being.
 The emergence of working from home has potentially negatively affected employee well-being over a more extended period.
-Employers should let their staff communicate their prefered working practice.
+Employers should let their staff communicate their preferred working practice.

 Our IIRSM Approved Stress and Wellbeing Toolkit allows employees to deal with their stress at work and feel more in control. resulting in a more productive workforce.
 For more information about our IIRSM Approved Stress and Wellbeing Toolkit, please click the button below.